magentaong/CompostKaki/flutter/SUPABASE_EDGE_FUNCTION_DEPLOY.md

 - Check function code syntax

 ### Function returns 401 Unauthorized
-- Verify FCM_SERVER_KEY secret is set correctly
+- Verify FCM_SERVICE_ACCOUNT_JSON secret is set correctly
+- Check the service account JSON is valid and complete
+- Ensure the service account has Firebase Cloud Messaging API enabled
 - Check Supabase anon key is correct

+### Function returns 403 Forbidden
+- Verify the service account has the "Firebase Cloud Messaging API" enabled in Google Cloud Console
+- Check that the service account has proper permissions

 ### Push notifications not received
 - Verify FCM token is saved in `user_fcm_tokens` table